EarthEngineering/EarthEngineering.github.io/_posts/2020-04-22-facetop-components-and-tech-stack.md

 ## MQTT Demo

-The rest.facetop.xyz code base has a basic IoT demo.
+The rest.facetop.earth code base has a basic IoT demo.
 If you open two tabs and in one run `node app.js` and in the other run `node client.js` you'll see an MQTT broker, subscriber and message being published.